 Although some people are born with higher emotional intelligence, it is an aptitude that may also be developed through training.
-EI may be a technical term of psychology, but what are the behavioral components used by the successful sales representatives that bring them more success?
+EI may be a technical term of psychology, but what are the behavioral components used by successful sales representatives that bring them more success?
 Emotional intelligence bridges the gap between knowing and doing.
-Although a salesperson might know what needs to be done, during stressful situations and sales meetings they allow their emotions to override rather than using the effective influencing and selling skills.
+Although a salesperson might know what needs to be done, they allow their emotions to override during stressful situations and sales meetings rather than using effective influencing and selling skills.
 Higher emotional intelligence levels help in winning over difficult personalities and prove useful in prospecting, negotiating, overcoming rebuttals, and dealing with other aspects of sales.
 Below is the list of the five major components of emotional intelligence that are the characteristics of the highest performing sales representatives.

-Self-esteem and regard: Higher self-esteem or self-regard is considered as the inner confidence endowed to people with high emotional intelligence.
+Higher self-esteem or self-regard is considered as the inner confidence endowed to people with high emotional intelligence.
 This helps the salesperson to admit and accept their strengths and weaknesses.
-These are useful for the often tested salesperson and supports in being resilient and help them to bounce back when needed.
+These are useful for the often tested salesperson and support being resilient and help them bounce back when needed.

-Self-management: Self-management is another key aspect endowed to people with high emotional intelligence.
+Self-management is another key aspect endowed to people with high emotional intelligence.
 It helps salespeople keep impulses under control in testing situations.
-To adapt to any situation, emotions should be in control and this ability is an asset in maintaining harmonious relationships with prospects and customers.
+To adapt to any situation, emotions should be in control, and this ability is an asset in maintaining harmonious relationships with prospects and customers.

-Social Awareness: Assessing a situation objectively and putting yourself in the other person’s shoes are some of the qualities often required by salespeople.
-Empathy and compassion in demanding situations are mainly governed by emotional intelligence which is largely required by the sales fraternity.
+Assessing a situation objectively and putting yourself in the other person’s shoes are some of the qualities often required by salespeople.
+Empathy and compassion in demanding situations are mainly governed by emotional intelligence, which is largely required by the sales fraternity.
 More social awareness on the part of sales representatives allows them to overcome rejections and help in predicting others’ actions and behaviors.
-This is a significant plus for top performers which allows them to win the hearts of their prospects and customers and consistently create better sales outcomes.
+This is a significant plus for top performers, which allows them to win the hearts of their prospects and customers and consistently create better sales outcomes.